 Tidy up: The more time cleaners spend on picking up items off the floor or counters, the longer it will take them to clean.
 If you’re paying hourly, scooping up toys or papers beforehand can save the cleaners time (and you money).

 Offer up your own supplies: Some of the costs associated with housekeeping services might include the cost of cleaning supplies.
 Ask your cleaner if it’s possible to use your own materials in exchange for a lower rate.
-This can be especially helpful if you’re particular about the kinds of products used in your home, as some cleaners might up-charge for non-toxic or environmentally friendly cleaning supplies.
+This can be especially helpful if you’re particular about the kinds of products used in your home, as some cleaners might up-charge for environmentally friendly or non-toxic cleaning supplies.

-Because prices for housekeeping services can vary so much, gathering estimates from a variety of individuals or companies can help you find the best fit for your family’s budget.
-And if you aren’t sure where to begin, check out Care.com’s housekeeping calculator to get you started.
+Because prices for house cleaning or housekeeping services can vary so much, gathering estimates from a variety of individuals or companies can help you find the best fit for your family’s budget.
+And if you aren’t sure where to begin, check out Care.com’s house cleaning rates calculator to get you started.